GabeScott/standard-works-vault/General Conference/2006 April - As Now We Take the Sacrament.md

 # As Now We Take the Sacrament

-*By L. Tom Perry - Of the Quorum of the Twelve Apostles*
+By Elder L. Tom Perry - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2006 General Conference*

+>*Partaking of the sacrament provides us with a sacred moment in a holy place.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/04/as-now-we-take-the-sacrament?lang=eng)